cmungall/owljs/README-REPL.md

 A Read-Eval-Print-Loop (REPL) is a powerful way to interactively query and modify ontologies.
-The owljs REPL allows full access to the owl.js API, as well as access to JVM calls, including those to the OWLAPI.
+The owljs REPL allows full access to the owljs API, as well as access to JVM calls, including those to the OWLAPI.

 ## Getting started